ediamin/useful-bash-scripts/README.md

 ```

 ## search
-Search files in the current directory containing string using grep
+Search files in the current directory containing string using `grep`
-usage:
 ```bash
 search mystring
 ```